AdobeDocs/experience-manager-65.it-IT/help/communities/demo-mongo.md

 ---
 title: Come impostare MongoDB per la demo
 seo-title: How to Setup MongoDB for Demo
-description: Come impostare MSRP per un'istanza di authoring e un'istanza di pubblicazione
+description: Come impostare MSRP per un’istanza di authoring e un’istanza di pubblicazione
 seo-description: How to setup MSRP for one author instance and one publish instance
 uuid: d2035a9e-f05c-4f90-949d-7cdae9646750
 contentOwner: Janice Kendall